Oct 03, 2018 By Team YoungWonks *

 For more details, visit: http://mathleague.com/

 - RSM Foundation International Math Contest: The RSM Foundation’s International Math Contest (IMC) has been created by a team of math education professionals at the Russian School of Mathematics which aims at promoting STEM among K-12 students.
-The first round of the IMC is free and held online.
+The first round of the IMC is free and held online; registrations opened on January 01, 2020.
 It dwells on problems culled from leading math textbooks around the world, giving parents valuable insights into their ward’s hold over major mathematical concepts.
 The Final Round of the IMC, in keeping with traditional mathematical Olympiads, features challenging non-routine problems that promote a deeper level of thinking.
 The Final Round is typically held in February at select RSM locations across the US.
 The contest is open to all students from grades 3 through 8; top scoring students are awarded gold, silver and bronze medals.

 For more information please visit: https://rsmfoundation.org/math-contest/